How is a House Divided in a Divorce and Who Gets the Equity?

 Equity release is where a lender gives you a sum of cash in return for a share of the proceeds when you sell your house.
 This can be beneficial at the time when used for home improvements for example, but it can also be detrimental, the sale of your home pays back the amount you borrowed which in turn reduces the value of your estate.

-Equity release is only available if you are aged 55 or above, which can also work against those that may require a quick house sale due to a divorce or other life-changing issue.
+Equity release is only available if you are aged 55 or above, which can also work against those that may require a sell house fast option due to a divorce or other life-changing issue.

 Unfortunately, you can also find yourself falling into negative equity which makes the handling of a property sale during divorce even more stressful.